 Yale Security partners with the Yale Police Department by patrolling parking facilities, pedestrian areas, and buildings using marked vehicles, bicycles, three-wheeled Segways, and foot patrols.
-Security officers are also available to assist with lockouts, perform walking escorts.
+Security officers are also available to assist with lockouts and perform walking escorts.
 Safe Rides can be accessed from 6 p.m. to 6 a.m. via the LiveSafe app or by calling Yale Transit at 203.432.6330.

 Yale Security can be reached twenty-four hours a day, seven days a week, by calling 203.785.5555.
 For additional information regarding public safety at Yale, or to request additional security services for special events, please visit our website at http://publicsafety.yale.edu.
 And please be sure to download the Yale LiveSafe app onto your smartphone.
 It’s a great tool and a great resource.

 The Yale Journal of Biology and Medicine

 The Yale Journal of Biology and Medicine (YJBM) provides an educational opportunity for students in medicine, public health, nursing, and the biological sciences to gain experience in all aspects of academic publishing.
-The Journal publishes online four times a year through PubMed Central and receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
-Alongside participating faculty members, students review and select articles for publication and have the opportunity to review books and write articles showcasing their research or sharing clinical experiences from Yale and abroad.
-The editorial board meets monthly, and editorial leadership is elected each year from the School of Medicine and the Combined Program in the Biological and Biomedical Sciences.
-The editorial staff meets monthly.
-Jeffrey Bender, faculty liaison. website, http://medicine.yale.edu/yjbm.
+The Journal publishes open-access issues four times a year through PubMed Central and receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
+Students review and select articles for publication and have the opportunity to review books, create podcast episodes, and write articles showcasing research and clinical experiences from Yale and abroad.
+The editorial board meets monthly, and editorial leadership is elected each year from the student board.
+Jeffrey Bender, faculty adviser.
+Website, http://medicine.yale.edu/yjbm.